robertapassiatore/motion-profiling-smri/README.md

 Contacts: robertapassiatore0@gmail.com · nicola.sambuco@uniba.it · giuseppe.stolfa@uniba.it

-In R (version ≥ 4.2) or RStudio, ensure your working directory is this repository root, then run (in order):
+In R (version ≥ 4.2) or RStudio, ensure your working directory is this repository root, then run (in order) the code in the following folders:
 1. PCAs_Factors
 2. NC_MotionEffects
 3. NCvsSCZ_MotionCorrection
 4. NCvsBD_MotionCorrection

 ## License
-- **Code:** MIT License © 2025 Roberta Passiatore, Nicola Sambuco, Giuseppe Stolfa
+- **Code:** MIT License © 2025 Lieber Institute for Brain Development, University of Bari Aldo Moro
 - **Summary data:** Creative Commons Attribution 4.0 International (CC BY 4.0)
   https://creativecommons.org/licenses/by/4.0/